hwracosta/Multithreaded-File-Uploader/README.md

 1. **Select a File:**
    - Click the **Select File** button to choose a file for upload.
+   - Click the **Select File** once more to choose another file to upload at the same time.

 2. **Start Upload:**
    - Press **Start Upload** to initiate the upload process.